aamirazad/zulip-bot/README.md

 This repo host my moderation bot for the HASD zulip community as well as any other utility bot I create.

+## Demo (SoM)

+This [video](https://hc-cdn.hel1.your-objectstorage.com/s/v3/5f45a6faa4747cb5e21ea14421df005b8da2caa6_03.07.2025_13.56.44_rec.mp4) is a super easy way to see the bot in action, I **highly recommend** you just watch this.

+If you insist and want to try it out yourself, please visit https://hasd.zulipchat.com/join/a6amkfo3hlv4cqqr3kvpl55w/ and create an account. _Please_ don't mess anything up and stay in the bot chat topic under mod chat.
+Mention the bot with `@**HASD**` to get started.

+And if for whatever reason you want to run the bot yourself on your own hardware, you will need your own [zulip](http://zulip.com/) organization, and just follow the development steps below and throw the run-bot command as a background task.

 ## Development

 1. Clone the Git repo: